 As our ministry is focused on prayer, we hold prayer and Bible days around the country where (as well as providing Bible teaching) we seek to pray and intercede corporately, looking to the Lord to lead us and sometimes seeing Him answer our prayers in powerful ways.
 To enable people to go further with this, we also hold up to three prayer and Bible conferences each year.

 What is an intercessor?

-Finally what is an intercessor?
-Intercession is simply praying on behalf of another or others.
+Intercession is simply praying on behalf of others.
 Every Christian ought to be an intercessor because we all ought to pray for other people.
-While some people may not be so concerned about national issues, 1 Timothy 2:1-5 shows us again that every Christian ought pray for those in authority which includes the Government, the police, the judiciary and even local councils.
-Perhaps you would feel that it is right to join the ranks of intercessors and in a spiritual sense join the battle for Britain.
+While some people may not be so concerned about national issues, 1 Timothy 2:1-5 makes clear that every Christian is called to pray for those in authority, which includes the Government, the police, the judiciary and even local councils.
+If you are not already praying for our nation, as well as for the church within the UK, we'd love you to join us as we cry to God in prayer, adding to the ranks of praying believers at such a time as this.

 We are in a critical time for our nation.
 With increasing unrighteousness and opposition to Christianity, the most powerful thing you can do is PRAY!

 For our struggle is not against flesh and blood, but against the rulers, against the powers, against the world forces of this darkness, against the spiritual forces of wickedness in the heavenly places.
 Therefore, take up the full armor of God, so that you will be able to resist in the evil day, and having done everything, to stand firm...With all prayer and petition pray at all times in the Spirit (Eph.
 6v12,13&18)

 For the weapons of our warfare are not of the flesh, but divinely powerful for the destruction of fortresses.
 (2 Cor.
 10v4)

 The end of all things is near; therefore, be of sound judgment and sober spirit for the purpose of prayer.
 (1 Peter 4v7)